MIT-Emerging-Talent/ET6-CDSP-group-08-repo/5_communication_strategy/README.md

 * **Action:** Create a concise, visually appealing deck (e.g., 10-15 slides).
 * **Content:**
     * **Slide 1: The Problem (The "Why"):** Use a single powerful image and a short, emotional headline, such as, "When the lights go out, lives are at risk."
-    * **Slide 2: Our Discovery (The Data):** Show a simple chart or map from your data science project that highlights the need.
+    * **Slide 2: Our Discovery (The Data):** Show a simple chart or map from our data science project that highlights the need.
     * **Slide 3: Our Solution (The "What"):** Introduce the **"Solar Survival Kit"** with a clear diagram or prototype image.
     * **Slide 4: Our Partners (The "Who"):** Feature a picture of the Popular Committees and explain their leadership role.
-    * **Slide 5: Our Plan (The "How"):** Use a simple timeline to show your implementation plan.
+    * **Slide 5: Our Plan (The "How"):** Use a simple timeline to show our implementation plan.
-    * **Slide 6: Our Ask:** Clearly state your request for $45,000 and what you'll achieve with it.
+    * **Slide 6: Our Ask:** Clearly state our request for $45,000 and what we'll achieve with it.
-    * **Final Slide: The Vision:** End with a powerful statement about the future you are building—resilient, self-sufficient communities in Sudan.
+    * **Final Slide: The Vision:** End with a powerful statement about the future we are building—resilient, self-sufficient communities in Sudan.
 </details>

 <details>